View source: R/getDesignMeans.R

 y_{ij} = \alpha + (\beta + \gamma x_i) t_j + a_i + b_i t_j

-+ e_{ij},
++ e_{ij}

 where

-: overall intercept common across treatment groups
+\alpha: overall intercept common across treatment groups

 due to randomization

-: slope for the control group
+\beta: slope for the control group

-: difference in slopes between the active treatment and
+\gamma: difference in slopes between the active treatment and

 control groups

-: treatment indicator for subject i
+x_i: treatment indicator for subject i,

 1 for the active treatment and 0 for the control

-for repeated measurements,
+t_j: time point j for repeated measurements,

 t_1 = 0 < t_2 < \ldots < t_k